 “Sometimes it just ridiculous how much sonic space Scott Amendola and Wil Blades alone can fill up in a room.
 Freakishly funky and soul satisfying, this dynamic duo push the limits while having too much fun doing it.”
 Something Else Reviews

-Need drum tracks?
-I’ve got a Pro Tools set up that sounds amazing!
-Along with some incredible sounding, and flexible gear, I can track drum set, percussion, electronics.
+I’ve got a great home setup for recording and teaching.
+My studio has a Pro Tools set up that sounds amazing.
+Along with some incredible sounding, and flexible gear, I can track drum set, percussion, and electronics.

-Hey, I love teaching, and I’m available for private study, workshops, or clinics.
-Private lessons via FaceTime, or Skype works great, and is encouraged.
-I live in the bay area for person to person, and when I’m on the road I like to schedule teaching.
-Give me a shout if you’re interested.
+I’m available for private study, workshops, or clinics.
+Private lessons via FaceTime, or Skype works great.
+I live in the bay area for in person lessons.

 “Amendola’s music is consistently engaging, both emotionally and intellectually, the product of a fertile and inventive musical imagination.”
 Los Angeles Times